-The product warranties, which in the great majority of cases includes component defects, functional errors and any financial losses suffered by the customer in connection with unplanned suspension of operations, are usually granted for a two-year period from delivery of the wind turbine.
-In certain cases, a warranty of up to five years is granted.
+The product warranties, which in the great majority of cases includes component defects and functional errors and agreed financial losses suffered by the customer in connection with unplanned suspension of operations, are usually granted for a two-year period from legal transfer of the wind turbine.
+In certain cases, a warranty of up to five years is provided.
 For the customer, the specific warranty period and the specific warranty terms are part of the basis of the individual contract.

 Warranty provisions include only standard warranty, whereas services purchased in addition to the standard warranty are included in the service contracts.

-In addition to the above, provisions are made for upgrades of wind turbines sold due to type faults, etc. Such provisions will also include wind turbines sold in prior years, but where type faults, etc. are identified later.
-Moreover, it should be emphasised that the complexity of some of the type faults, etc. identified may lead to adjustments of previous estimates, upwards as well as downwards, in the light of factual information about population size, costs of repair and the timing of such repairs.
+In addition to the above, provisions are made for upgrades of wind turbines sold due to defects, etc. Such provisions will also include wind turbines sold in prior years, but where serial defects, etc. are identified later.
+Moreover, it should be emphasised that the complexity of some of the serial defects, etc. identified may lead to adjustments of previous estimates, upwards as well as downwards, in light of factual information about population size, costs of repair and the timing of such repairs.

-It is estimated that 5-10 percent of the warranty provisions made for the year relate to adjustments of previous years’ estimates of provisions for serial faults, etc. Included in this, is the cost of upgrades of wind turbines sold in previous year, commercial settlements and proactive upgrading as well as new information about the serial type faults in question.
+It is estimated that 35-40 percent of the warranty provisions made for the year relate to adjustments of previous years’ estimates of provisions for defects, etc. Included in this, is the cost of upgrades of wind turbines sold in the previous year, commercial settlements and proactive upgrading as well as new information about the type faults in question.

 Management assesses the likely outcome of pending and future negotiations with sub-suppliers for compensation.
 Compensation from sub-suppliers may be recognised only when it is virtually certain that we will receive compensation from the sub-suppliers.

-In line with accounting policies, potential product warranties are recognised as warranty provisions when revenue from sale of wind turbines is recognised.
+In line with accounting policies, potential product warranties are recognised as warranty provisions when revenue from the sale of wind turbines and wind power plants is recognised.

-Lack of reliability in several of Vestas’ products has previously led to major warranty provisions.
-In recent years, Vestas has invested significant resources in improving the products and increasing their reliability to mitigate major warranty provisions.
+Vestas invest significant resources in improving products and increasing their reliability to mitigate major warranty provisions.
 This work comprises design, production, installation, and continuous maintenance.

-The goal of these initiatives is to reduce Vestas’ warranty costs, to secure customer returns, to increase the competitiveness of the products, and to improve customer earnings.
+The goal of these initiatives is to reduce Vestas’ warranty costs, to secure customer returns, and increase the competitiveness of the products.